exporl/kuleuven-templates/README.md

 -------------

 - use yaml instead of custom headers
-- ondemand should do markdown -> tex and tex -> pdf separately, so that only tex -> pdf works
+- ondemand should do markdown -> tex and tex -> pdf separately, at the moment pdflatex is run two times
 - letter template
 - poster template
 - support for Rmd/knitr: Rmd -> md